martonsagi/aurelia-editables/README.md

   ```shell
   gulp build
   ```
-5. You will find the compiled code in the `dist` folder, available in three module formats: AMD, CommonJS and ES6.
+5. You will find the compiled code in the `dist` folder, available in five module formats: AMD, CommonJS, ES2015, Native-modules and System.

 6. See `gulpfile.js` for other tasks related to generating the docs and linting.